MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-10-Oracles.md

 $$

 More generally, both views of oracles can be broadened to represent classical functions which return real numbers instead of only a single bit.

-Chooing the best way to do so depends heavily on how an oracle will be used within a given algorithm.
+Choosing the best way to implement an oracle depends heavily on how this oracle will be used within a given algorithm.
+For example, [Deutsch-Jozsa algorithm](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm) relies on the oracle implemented in the first way, while [Grover's algorithm](https://en.wikipedia.org/wiki/Grover's_algorithm) relies on the oracle implemented in the second way.

 For more details, we suggest the discussion in [Gilyén *et al*.
 1711.00465](https://arxiv.org/abs/1711.00465).